Rights if Your Bags are Lost

 have an adequate supply of medications in your carry-on, plus

 things like trip vouchers, ID and credit cards, maybe even

 camera and used film.
 In my case, I never check my

 computer, and similarly, I never check my computer's power

-supply or modem cable either.
-I also make sure I have both
+supply or other essential peripherals.
+I also make sure I

-my cell phone and its charger (or a
+have both my cell phone and charger with me.

 their liability if they lose your bags, make sure you also carry